-The program begins in the San Francisco Bay Area—home to a food system connected to some of the United States’ richest farmland—where you will start to frame issues around agriculture, ecology, and sustainable futures, and learn differences between industrial, local, organic, and urban agriculture.
+The program begins in Berkeley and Santa Cruz—home to a food system connected to some of the United States’ richest farmland—where you will start to frame issues around agriculture, ecology, and sustainable futures, and learn differences between industrial, local, organic, and urban agriculture.
 Examine policy and regulatory frameworks and look into the economics of food, distribution chains, and markets while meeting at organizations such as Food First, Phat Beets Produce, the Oakland and Berkeley Farmer’s Markets, the Agriculture and Land-Based Training Association, Maza Pa La Raza, Boom Distillery, and other local institutions and markets.
 Talk about food sustainability with activists, professors, and well-known innovators including alumni involved with food issues

 Malawi: Lilongwe, Ntcheu

 Arriving in Lilongwe, you’ll be immersed in the ongoing and sometimes contentious discussion between the government, civil society, and farmers as they navigate the efforts to increase food availability and access.
 Specifically, you’ll examine mainstream efforts to increase yields through agricultural subsidies in comparison to effort to improve food sovereignty and nutritional security through alternatives such as permaculture.
 Travel south to the rural communities near Ntcheu to live and learn among smallholder farming families while exploring the effects of cultural traditions, climate change, drought, ecology, migration, and international aid regimes on agricultural histories and futures.
 You’ll learn about the struggle to maintain and adapt an agricultural livelihood as input costs rise, land holdings shrink in an environment of increasing climatic uncertainty.